ksurl/docker-flexget/README.md

 * transmissionrpc
 * pysftp

-Defaults to current user for UID
+Defaults to 1000 for UID

 # Usage